Before the first kingdom was named, the Exchange was already open.

 Every sealed tome may contain lost knowledge.
 Or nothing.

-Harvested from the moulting grounds of the Spine Mountains.
+Trade SPBK →Harvested from the moulting grounds of the Spine Mountains.
 Essential for military forging, diplomatic seals, and high-enchantment work.
 When the dragon clans go to war — and they always eventually go to war — DRAG moves first.
+The Oracle's Awakening arc centers on the fracture between the Dragon Clans and the Concordat.
+DRAG is the arc's primary signal asset.

 The covenant is breaking.
 Few have noticed.